If you’re a woman over 50 at an important crossroads in your life —

 Breakfast foods are provided once again in your shared cabin’s kitchen — which by now feels like home!
 You might want a walk through the aspen groves or up into the foothills this morning — or you may want to join with other women in practicing some of the Yoga and Movement exercises shared by our special guest earlier this week.

 9:00am Opening blessing and poem, followed by a circle check-in will be invited today.
 You may have unexpected insights and plans to consider today after the Scenario Building process you experienced!

 9:15-10:30am Today is a day you will be invited to converge on your next steps.
 This can be as broad or specific as you want your plan to be.
 Some women flesh out details they want to pursue about launching a new business, building a website, finding a mentor to explore something they have always wanted to do, or purchasing paints and a starter set of canvasses to launch the artistic calling they can finally respond to.
 Other women find the need to carve out spacious time in their lives to not “do” but spend time “being” — perhaps welcoming spiritual study or taking more time for exercise and time in nature.
 Some women write a Personal Manifesta.
 (We’ll guide you on how to do this.)
-Sue and Barbara will offer a simple elegant structure for you and our circle of Retreaters to compose your path ahead.
+Sue will offer a simple elegant structure for you and our circle of Retreaters to compose your path ahead.
 Solo time will be given to work on this using your personal journal, sketch pad, or storyboard.

 10:30-12:00am You will present the plan that feels just right for you to our circle of women.
 This is also the plan you will use for our group monthly check-in over the next twelve months with the group for support, challenge, encouragement, and cheering!
 Saying it out loud allows you to make changes as you speak it, and also invites greater self-commitment and accountability.
 Sue and Barbara will ask orienting questions to help strengthen your thought process and expectations of yourself.